kbralten/umdt/dev_docs/active/architecture.md

 | **CLI Formatting** | Rich | Colored tables, logs, and progress bars |
 | **Serial I/O** | pyserial | Hardware access for RTU |

-## **6\.
-Development Workflow**
+## **5. Development Workflow**

-The project is structured to allow independent evolution of the Client and Server modules while sharing core utilities.
+The project is structured to support rapid development and testing:

-* **Entry Points:** Explicit separation of main\_cli.py, main\_gui.py, mock\_server\_cli.py, and mock\_server\_gui.py ensures clear boundaries of concern.
+* **Entry Points:** Clear separation of main\_cli.py and main\_gui.py ensures focused functionality.
-* **Configuration:** The use of standard JSON/YAML for server profiles ensures portability and version control of test scenarios.
+* **Testing:** pytest is used for unit testing core logic (decoders, frame builders, transport layers).
-* **Testing:** pytest is used for unit testing core logic (decoders, frame builders), while the Mock Server itself serves as the integration test target for the Client.
+* **Integration Testing:** The separate Mock Server (see `dev_docs/mock/architecture.md`) serves as an integration test target.

-## **7\.
-Conclusion**
+## **6. Conclusion**

-The implemented architecture of the UMDT successfully realizes the vision of a "Full Stack" diagnostic tool.
-By moving beyond simple sniffing and implementing a robust Active Client alongside a capable Mock Server, the tool empowers developers and engineers to own the entire communication loop—from generating the signal to simulating the response—within a single, unified Python ecosystem.
+The implemented architecture of the UMDT Active Client successfully delivers a robust diagnostic tool for field work.
+By providing both CLI and GUI interfaces backed by a common asyncio engine, the tool empowers engineers to discover, read, write, monitor, and probe Modbus devices efficiently in production environments.